 We may also obtain personal information about you from third parties (other individuals or organisations) or from publicly available sources.

-• Any other purposes for which personal information has been provided to us, including any of the purposes given in the ‘Collection of personal information’ section above.
+- Any other purposes for which personal information has been provided to us, including any of the purposes given in the ‘Collecting Your Personal Information’ section above.

 We also collect and process data about how you interact with the emails you have consented for us to send you using tracking pixels.
 This includes where and when you open the emails and what content you click on.